Sodium/glucose cotransporter 1: Clinical significance

 SLC5A1 is medically relevant because of its role in the absorption of glucose and sodium, however, mutations in the gene can cause medical implications.
 A missense mutation in the SLC5A1 gene of exon 1 can cause problems creating the SGLT1 protein, leading to a very rare glucose-galactose malabsorption disease.
 This is because the mutation destroys the transport function.
 Glucose-galactose malabsorption occurs when the lining of the intestinal cells cannot take in glucose and galactose which prevents the use of those molecules in catabolism and anabolism.
 The disease has symptoms that consist of watery and/or acidic diarrhea which is the result of water retention in the intestinal lumen and osmotic loss created by non-absorbed glucose, galactose and sodium.
 Patients must stick to a diet devoid of these two sugars, or life-threatening diarrhea will occur.

 In humans without this genetic disorder, SGLT1 is key to the operation of oral rehydration therapy.
 By adding sodium and glucose to water, the co-transporter is allowed to transport all three, helping to speed up water absorption.

+SLC5A1 expression has been linked to lower survival rates for lung adenocarcinoma patients.